Sportcash One (SCONEX) Trading Up 7.2% This Week

-Sportcash One (SCONEX) traded up 4.9% against the US dollar during the twenty-four hour period ending at 20:00 PM E.T. on September 28th.
-During the last week, Sportcash One has traded up 7.2% against the US dollar.
-One Sportcash One coin can now be bought for about $0.0078 or 0.00000040 BTC on cryptocurrency exchanges.
-Sportcash One has a total market capitalization of $98,667.15 and $49.00 worth of Sportcash One was traded on exchanges in the last day.
+Sportcash One (SCONEX) traded up 4.9% against the dollar during the 24-hour period ending at 9:00 AM E.T. on October 3rd.
+During the last seven days, Sportcash One has traded up 7.2% against the dollar.
+One Sportcash One coin can currently be bought for approximately $0.0079 or 0.00000041 BTC on popular cryptocurrency exchanges.
+Sportcash One has a total market cap of $100,019.40 and $49.00 worth of Sportcash One was traded on exchanges in the last 24 hours.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.